Skip to main content

 ModeMeaningVerum surface

-PresentAlgorithmic check, bounded time.Int { self > 0 } — the SMT backend decides instances.
+PresentAlgorithmic check, bounded time.Int { self > 0 } — the SMT layer decides instances.

 ConditionalEffective only under stated assumptions."Halting on terminating inputs" — conditional check.